AdityaThakre/M1_MiniVotingSystem/1_Requirements/README.md

 - Number of Candidates
 - Name of Candidates

-There are two pannels 1.student pannel 2.Admin pannel For Admin Panel Username: "Admin" Password: "admiN"
-We can add any number of candidates .
-Students can vote according to their choices by login their userid's In the admin pannel, admin can delete the votes of students who are not eligible for giving votes.
-After the election the admin can check the results.

 ## High Level Requirements
 - Admin should be able to maintain the records for all entries